National Council of Persons with Lived Experience (NCPLE) (formerly the National Consumer Advisory Council, NCAC)

 The NCPLE holds a seat on the Executive Committee of the CMHA Board of Directors.

 The Council currently has members from Saskatchewan, Manitoba, Ontario, Newfoundland and Nova Scotia.
 The NCPLE strives to increase its membership in order to be more nationally representative.
-To find out more about the NCPLE, or to apply to be a council member please contact Julie Flatt, CMHA National Staff.
+To find out more about the NCPLE, please contact email@example.com.